BioCIDER/resource-contextualization-import-scripts/control/README.md

 [APScheduler downloads](https://pypi.python.org/pypi/APScheduler/#downloads)

-Download the source code page, extract it and execute:
+Download the source code package, extract it and execute:

 `sudo python setup.py install`

-You also will need other specific importing scripts to execute this.
+You will need to register into 'PROCESSES' var all scripts you want to execute.